Voicemail Number for O2

 Frequently Asked Questions

-Is 901 the only voicemail number for O2?
+Is 901 the only voicemail number O2 uses?

 For dialling from your own O2 handset, 901 is the only short-code you need.
-If you are calling from a landline or a different mobile network, dial your full O2 number instead and press * when the greeting plays to access the voicemail system.
+It works on all O2 tariffs — pay-monthly, pay-as-you-go, and business contracts.
+If you are calling from a landline or a different mobile, you should dial your full O2 number instead and press * when the greeting plays to enter your PIN and access your messages.